Mjz86/C_colon/mcc.md

-*note : consume is deprecated in c++26 so i wont mention it.
+*note :
+consume is deprecated in c++26 so i wont mention it. stuff like `std::atomic_thread_fence(std::memory_order_acquire)` also count as barriers, typically functions taking `std::memory_order` are the one who is introducing them, also , if someone intracts in any way with `volatile` memory , that is implicitly an `seq_cst_barrier` qualified expression, so to reduce it one can cast it away, `volatile` is suppoed to be expensive, this is one of them.